-Welcome to your FREE online ICND1 , ICND2 and CCNA Exam Resource!
+Welcome to your FREE online ICND1, ICND2, and CCNA Exam Resource!
 Here, you can find everything you need to help you earn your CCENT or CCNA certifications.
-You can check out questions, study guides, practice exams, to help you succeed.
-I’m glad to be helping you figure out everything you need to do in order to successfully manage your ICND , CCNA exam preparation.
+You can check out questions, study guides, and practice exams, all of which will help you succeed.
+I’m more than happy to help you figure out everything you need to do in order to successfully manage your ICND or CCNA exam preparation.

 Scroll down to view the categories below for information regarding specific CCNA exam tracks.